Wolves

 THE WOLVES CLASSROOMS

 As of Fall 2019, there are now two Wolves classrooms, each consisting of 3rd and 4th-grade students.
-The two teachers leading their packs (Wolves East and Wolves West) work closely together.
+The two teachers leading their packs (Wolves South and Wolves North) work closely together.
 Just like wolves in a pack, our teachers and classes focus and thrive on teamwork.
 We value that each of us has unique gifts to share and challenges to overcome.
 The Wolves classrooms are places for students, ages 8-10, to learn about themselves, our neighbors and the world while developing responsibility and building community.
 Personal growth and academic rigor are joined with laughter and fun... every day.

 Key responsibilities of the Wolves students are